romana/vpc-router/PLUGINS.md

 Therefore, the 'http' plugin provides the 'Http' class.
 The 'configfile' plugin provides the 'Configfile' class, and so on.

-## Example
+## Example of an integrated plugin

 Please have a look at `vpcrouter/watcher/plugins/fixedconf.py`.
-This is a very simple, but fully functional plugin.
-It adds a few command line arguments to vpc-parser, provides sanity checking for those and is well documented.
+This is a very simple, but fully functional integrated plugin.
+It adds a few command line arguments to the vpc-router's command line parser, provides sanity checking for those and is well documented.

 Key points: